scytherswings/Plex-Board/README.md

    I try to keep breaking changes to a minimum but sometimes it just isn't possible.
    Any time this happens the changelog will detail what the change is and how to fix it.

+2. Create an [issue](https://github.com/scytherswings/Plex-Board/issues/new) if you are having trouble figuring it out. \
+   Or you can ping me on [Gitter](https://gitter.im/scytherswings/Plex-Board?utm_source=share-link&utm_medium=link&utm_campaign=share-link) and I'll help you out!

 ### This project is not ready for real production use yet, so don't expect stability until a 1.0.0 release.
 Then when things break you can yell at me and use this readme as an excuse.